Capra-Ibex/R-course-2022/README.md

 Slides were inspired by the [QCBS R Workshop Series](https://r.qcbs.ca/).
 Several images are credited to [Allison Horst](https://github.com/allisonhorst), check out her cool R artwork!

-Please message me on Twitter if you find some mistakes: @tania_maxwell7
+Please message me by e-mail if you find some mistakes.